-The low capital intensity Joyce Lake DSO Project is the Company's most advanced project, is located in Newfoundland and Labrador, approximately 20 kilometres from the closest town of Schefferville, Quebec.
-The mineral resource estimate, dated April 17, 2014, identified 24.3 million tonnes of measured and indicated iron ore at an average grade of 58.55% Fe.
-The feasibility study ("FS") released in April 2015, completed by BBA Inc. located in Montreal, Quebec, with inputs from Stantec Consulting Ltd. SGS Canada Inc., BluMetric Environmental Inc. and LVM Inc., a division of EnGlobe Corp.
-The FS included an annual production plan of 2.5 million tonnes of iron ore products over a life of mine of approximately 7 years from an open pit with a strip ratio of 4.09:1.
-Mined ore would be dry crushed and screened to generate 65% product as sinter fines and 35% product as lump, with the first 5.6 years of ore production at an average grade of 61.4% Fe processed directly from the pit and the remaining mine life production, processed from lower grade stockpiles, averaging 53.3% Fe.
-A new 43-kilometre dedicated haul road from the mine site and a new rail loop has been designed to allow rail transport of the products to the IOC Port Terminal in Sept-Îles for subsequent shipment to China.
-The project economics indicated a pre-tax NPV (8%) of \$130.8 million; pre-tax IRR of 18.71%; and pre-tax Payback of 4.4 years.
-The Joyce Lake initial capital cost was estimated to be \$259.6 million and the average estimated operating cost was \$58.25/dmt, loaded on board a ship at the Port of Sept-Îles.
-WISCO ADI has a right to purchase up to 60% of commercial products at market value or on standard commercial terms.
+The low capital intensity Joyce Lake DSO Project is the Company's most advanced project and is located in Newfoundland and Labrador, approximately 20 kilometres from the town of Schefferville, Quebec.
+The mineral resource estimate, dated April 17, 2014, identified 24.3 million tonnes of measured and indicated iron ore at a grade of 58.55% Fe.
+The feasibility study ("FS") released in April 2015 was prepared by BBA Inc. based in Montreal, Quebec and included contribution by Stantec Consulting Ltd. SGS Canada Inc., BluMetric Environmental Inc. and LVM Inc., a division of EnGlobe Corp.
+The FS included an annual production rate of 2.5 million tonnes of iron ore products over a life of mine of approximately 7 years from an open pit with a strip ratio of 4.09:1.
+Mined ore would be dry crushed and screened to generate 65% product as sinter fines and 35% product as lump, with the first 5.6 years of ore production at an average grade of 61.4% Fe fed directly from the pit and the remaining life of mine production, fed from stockpiles averaging 53.3% Fe.
+The project will include a new 43-kilometre dedicated haul road from the mine site to a new rail loop connected to the existing railroad for transport of both products to the IOC Port Terminal in Sept-Îles, Quebec, for shipment to China.
+The project economics indicate a pre-tax NPV (8%) of \$130.8 million; pre-tax IRR of 18.71%; and pre-tax Payback of 4.4 years.
+Joyce Lake initial capital cost was estimated at \$259.6 million and the average operating cost at \$58.25/dmt, loaded on board a ship at the Port of Sept-Îles.
+WISCO ADI has a right to purchase up to 60% of Joyce project commercial products at market value or on standard commercial terms.

-Additional information can be found in the NI 43-101 Technical Report, entitled Feasibility Study for the Joyce Lake Direct Shipping Iron Ore (DSO) Project of the Attikamagen Property, Labrador, effective dated March 2, 2015 and filed April 14, 2015, on SEDAR at www.sedar.com.
+Additional information can be found in the NI 43-101 Technical Report, "Feasibility Study for the Joyce Lake Direct Shipping Iron Ore (DSO) Project of the Attikamagen Property, Labrador", effective date March 2, 2015 and filed on SEDAR at www.sedar.com on April 14, 2015.

-The Company has completed capital and operating cost optimization to maximize project economics and also prepared an Environmental Impact Statement ("EIS") consistent with the FS.
-The Company plans to submit the EIS to governments when suitable market conditions exist, and the formal permitting process is expected to commence upon the submission of the EIS.

-The EIS submission, permitting process and other project processes leading to a production decision are expected to be funded by Labec Century's existing financial resources, which had cash and cash equivalents of \$10.4 million as at March 31, 2020.
+Since completion of the FS, the Company has continued to optimize capital and operating costs to further improve project economics and has also prepared an Environmental Impact Statement ("EIS") consistent with the FS.
+The Company expects to incorporate project economic improvements and to initiate project permitting by submitting the EIS to governments, as soon as sustained improved market conditions are demonstrated.
+Advancing the Joyce project to a production decision including EIS updates and submission, permitting support and incorporation of project optimization in other studies is expected to be funded by Labec Century's existing financial resources, which include cash and cash equivalents of \$9.3 million as at June 30, 2020.

-The Company, together with its joint venture partner, WISCO, are well positioned to generate substantial economic returns upon project execution and will continue assessing the development timeline of the Joyce Lake DSO project based on prevailing market conditions.
+The Company, together with its joint venture partner, WISCO, is well positioned to generate substantial economic returns from the Joyce Lake DSO project execution and will continue to assess the project development timeline based on prevailing market conditions.